rachel-labri-tipton/sei-project-1-tetris/readme.md

 ```

-## Phase III: Managing collisions and movement a the edge of the board
+## Phase III: Managing collisions and movement at the edge of the board

-stopMovement() is the function that handles collisions in the game. if a piece has a piece that contains the class filled, then all of the pieces are filled.
-There is a row at the bottom of the grid with a class "bottom" that also operates with this function.
+stopMovement() is the function that handles collisions in the game.
+If a piece has a component that contains the class "filled", then all of the pieces are considered to be filled.
+There is a row at the bottom of the grid with a class "bottom" that also operates with similar logic.
 My undrawBoard() function clears out the class "filled", so I needed to find a way to prevent pieces from falling off the bottom of the grid.
 This was one of the challenges I enjoyed solving in the code.

 ```